sam-m888/anticipatory-genealogy/general.md

 # Anticipatory Genealogy

-Giving each person a rich and fulfilling genealogy experience by offering them what they want, when they need it, presenting it in the way they understand, completely unique and personalized to them.
+Giving each person a rich and fulfilling genealogy experience by offering them what they want, when they need it, presented in the way they understand, completely unique and personalized to them.

 ## Introduction